 Benefits of a Geothermal Energy System

-There are several types of commercial buildings that can benefit from the application of a geothermal HVAC system including schools, police stations, government buildings, and hospitals, as well as any large commercial structure that requires large amounts of constant and long-term HVAC system.
+There are several types of commercial buildings throughout North Carolina that can benefit from the application of a geothermal HVAC system including schools, police stations, government buildings, and hospitals, as well as any large commercial structure that requires large amounts of constant and long-term HVAC system.

 These structures can benefit in many ways, including costs related to ownership.
 While commercial geothermal HVAC systems for heating and cooling are associated with a high cost to implement, the savings accrued over time can be very significant.
 Imagine having to heat a large commercial space on a 0-degree day.
 With a geothermal HVAC system, the energy load needed to bring the temperature up is significantly less, because the system utilizes the ground temperature as a heat source, which is roughly 50 degrees fahrenheit.
 This applies to hot days as well, as the system is at a better starting point to cool the large indoor air of the commercial space.
 Geothermal heat pump efficiency is measures usinga ratio known as the coefficient of performance (COP).
 The COP is a ratio of heating or cooling output to the energy input to run the machine.